apache/flink-kubernetes-operator/docs/content/docs/concepts/controller-flow.md

 The `AbstractFlinkResourceReconciler` encapsulates the core reconciliation flow for all Flink resource types.
 Let’s take a look at the high level flow before we go into specifics for session, application and session job resources.

 1. Check if the resource is ready for reconciliation or if there are any pending operations that should not be interrupted (manual savepoints for example)
 2. If this is the first deployment attempt for the resource, we simply deploy it.
-It’s important to note here that this is the only deploy operation where we use the `flinkStateSnapshotReference` provided in the spec.
+It’s important to note here that this is the only deploy operation where we use the `initialSavepointPath` provided in the spec.
 3. Next we determine if the desired spec changed and the type of change: `IGNORE, SCALE, UPGRADE`.
 Only for scale and upgrade type changes do we need to execute further reconciliation logic.
 4. If we have upgrade/scale spec changes we execute the upgrade logic specific for the resource type
 5. If we did not receive any spec change we still have to ensure that the currently deployed resources are fully reconciled: